uthcode/learntosolveit/source/javascript.rst

 **//** is the javascript comment tag. it prevents javascript from executing the tag.
-Javascripts in the body section will be executed while the page loads. avascripts in the head section will be executed when the page is called.
+Javascripts in the body section will be executed while the page loads.
+Javascripts in the head section will be executed when the page is called.
 It is normal to add semi-colon ';' to end of the javascript statement, but it is completely optional.